turingschool-examples/jQuery-session/intro.md

 4. Looking at the documentation, what does `.addClass()` do?

-### Exercises:
+## Exercises:

-Let's get jQuery into a project.
+Let's get some basic practice with jQuery.
-1. Navigate into the `intro-exercise` directory.
+1. Navigate into the `intro-exercise` directory. jQuery is included in this project via the CDN.
-2. Get jQuery imported into the project using npm.
-3. Open `index.html` in the browser
-4. In the `intro.js` file, use jQuery to select the span element and:
+2. In the `intro.js` file, use jQuery to select the span element and:
   1. change the span's text to say '1911'
   2. give the span a class of 'green'
-5. Commit your changes!
+3. Commit your changes!

 ## Up next:
 Go to the [selectors](./part-1-selectors/) README file.